pravega/pravega/docs/basic-reader-and-writer.md

 and no Event is available for reading, null is returned.
 That is why there is a null check on line 27 (to avoid printing out a spurious "null" event message to the console).
 It is also used as the termination of the loop on line 34.
 Note that the Event itself is wrapped in an EventRead object.
-We talk a little more about this object elsewhere ([Working with Pravega: Reader Groups](reader-groups-design.md)).

 It is worth noting that readNextEvent() may throw an exception (handled in lines 30-33).
 This exception would be handled in cases where the Readers in the ReaderGroup need to be reset to a checkpoint or the ReaderGroup itself has been altered and the set of Streams being read has therefore been changed.
-These concepts are also more advanced and covered in more detail elsewhere ([Working with Pravega: Reader Groups](reader-groups-design.md)).

 So that's it.
 The simple HelloWorldReader loops, reading Events from a Stream until there are no more Events, and then the application terminates.